The Jeff Beck Group: Second group

-Late in 1970, Jeff Beck reformed the Jeff Beck Group with vocalist Alex Ligertwood, keyboardist Max Middleton, drummer Cozy Powell and bassist Clive Chaman.
-During June 1971, Beck signed a record deal with CBS and was looking for a new singer.
-After hearing Bobby Tench perform with his band Gass, "Upstairs" at Ronnie Scott's club in Soho, London, Beck employed him as vocalist and second guitarist.

-Tench was given only a few weeks to write new lyrics and add his vocals to the album Rough and Ready, before mixing resumed on tracks previously recorded in London by Beck and the other band members.
+In April 1970, Beck reformed the Jeff Beck Group with vocalist Alex Ligertwood, keyboardist Max Middleton, drummer Cozy Powell and bassist Clive Chaman.
+In June 1971, Beck signed a record deal with CBS and was looking for a new singer.
+After hearing Bobby Tench perform with his band Gass, "Upstairs" at Ronnie Scott's club in Soho, London, Beck employed him as vocalist and rhythm guitarist.
+Tench was given only a few weeks to learn the new lyrics and add his vocals to the studio album Rough and Ready, before mixing resumed on the tracks previously recorded in London, by Beck and the other band members.
 The album was finished in July 1971 and they toured Finland, Holland, Switzerland and Germany.
 Rough and Ready was released in the UK on 25 October 1971, with the U.S. release following during February 1972.
 A sixteen-day promotional tour in the U.S. followed and the album eventually reached No. 46 in the album charts.

 In January 1972, the band travelled to the U.S. to join Beck at TMI studios in Memphis, Tennessee.
 This is where they recorded the album Jeff Beck Group, using Steve Cropper as producer.
 Jeff Beck Group was released in the UK on 9 June 1972.
 The promotional tour that followed included an appearance on the BBC Radio 1 "In Concert" series, which was recorded on 29 June 1972.
-During this session they played "Definitely Maybe", which featured Tench playing guitar, a rare occasion while Tench was associated with Beck.
+During the session they played "Definitely Maybe", which featured Tench playing guitar, a rare occasion while Tench played with Beck.

 On 24 July 1972, the Jeff Beck Group was officially disbanded and Beck's management put out this statement: "The fusion of musical styles of the various members has been successful, within the terms of individual musicians, but they didn't feel it had led to the creation of a new musical style with the strength they had originally sought."

+Beck appeared live using the Jeff Beck group name when later appearing with Bobby Tench, Max Middleton, Tim Bogert and Carmine Appice before morphing to the trio Beck, Bogert & Appice.